EarlGlynn/Kansas-Inactive-Voters/README.md

 ## Missing files

-`Voter Registration Elections Statistics Data` page on the [Kansas Secretary of State's website](https://sos.ks.gov/elections/election-statistics-data.html) is missing to a number of links to "inactive" statistics since 2021.
+`Voter Registration Elections Statistics Data` page on the [Kansas Secretary of State's website](https://sos.ks.gov/elections/election-statistics-data.html) is missing a number of links to "inactive" statistics since 2021.
 These missing files will be added to this analysis when available.